 If you remove the Pool Admin role from a user, consider also changing the server root password and rotating the pool secret.
 For more information, see Pool Security.

 - Pool Operator (Pool Operator).
 This role is designed to let the assignee manage pool-wide resources.
 Management actions include creating storage, managing servers, managing patches, and creating pools.
 Pool Operators can configure pool resources.
 They also have full access to the following features: high availability, Workload Balancing, and patch management.
 Pool Operators cannot add users or modify roles.

 - Virtual Machine Power Administrator (VM Power Admin).
 This role has full access to VM and Template management.
 They can choose where to start VMs.
-They have full access to the dynamic memory control features and the VM snapshot feature.
+They have full access to the VM snapshot feature.
 In addition, they can set the Home Server and choose where to run workloads.
 Assigning this role grants the assignee sufficient permissions to provision virtual machines for VM Operator use.

 - Virtual Machine Administrator (VM Admin).
 This role can manage VMs and Templates and access the storage necessary to complete these tasks.
-However, this role relies on Citrix Hypervisor to choose where to run workloads and must use the settings in templates for dynamic memory control and the Home Server.
-(This role cannot access the dynamic memory control features, make snapshots, set the Home Server or choose where to run workloads.)
+However, this role relies on Citrix Hypervisor to choose where to run workloads and must use the settings in templates for the home server.
+(This role cannot make snapshots, set the home server or choose where to run workloads.)

 - Virtual Machine Operator (VM Operator).
 This role can use the VMs in a pool and manage their basic lifecycle.
 VM Operators can interact with the VM consoles and start or stop VMs, provided sufficient hardware resources are available.
 Likewise, VM Operators can perform start and stop lifecycle operations.
 The VM Operator role cannot create or destroy VMs, alter VM properties, or server resources.